Extending your Lease or Buying your Freehold

 By extending your lease or acquiring your freehold you are helping to safeguard the future value of your property.
 Whatever the state of the housing market there are normally four reasons to serve notice sooner rather than later:-

-- If a lease has become very short, i.e. under 20 years, the relative value of the lease starts to drop quite sharply, which means any further delay may be costly as the price of extending the lease or buying the freehold rises disproportionately.
+- If the lease becomes very short, i.e. under 20 years, its relative value starts to drop quite sharply, which means any further delay may be costly as the price of extending the lease or buying the freehold rises disproportionately.

 - If the lease is approaching 80 years remaining in length.
 As the lease drops below 80 years, even by a single day, the cost of the lease extension/freehold rises exponentially due to the inclusion of 50% of the marriage value (see below).